nitinmaram/Foodies/README.md

-# Zynla
+# Foodies
 Relevance through collaborative search

-Zynla is a collaborative search engine, so that you can search as a team to access relevant documents
+Foodies is a Restaurant Finder App, so that you can search Restaurants near by and filter them according to your taste

 ## Supports